 When the Small Business & Entrepreneurship Council states that “American business is overwhelmingly small business,” it’s not just hype.
-According to the U.S. Small Business Administration, there are over 30 million small business in the United States, with small businesses accounting for 99.9% of all businesses.
-Small businesses play a crucial role in the US economy, responsible for roughly half of new job creation and economic activity, measured by GDP or Gross Domestic Product.
+According to the U.S. Small Business Administration, there are over 30 million small businesses in the United States, with small business accounting for 99.9% of all businesses.
+Small businesses play a crucial role in the U.S. economy, responsible for roughly half of new job creation and economic activity, measured by GDP or Gross Domestic Product.
 Small businesses employ approximately 60 million Americans, or 47.5% of all U.S. employees.
 Embedded in the community, small businesses also drive local economic growth and vitality.
 There’s a multiplier effect—an additional economic benefit that accrues to the community—when people spend locally.
 For example, If you spend $100 at a locally-owned business, $68 stays in the community.
 If you spend $100 at a national chain, only $43 stays in the community.

 Small businesses are not only economic engines, they represent a source of innovation.
 In an article for Inc., Babson College entrepreneurship professor Patricia Green refers to small businesses as “the innovators of the world.”
-In research done with Goldman Sachs 10,000 Small Business Program participants, Green found that the small-business owners were actively engaged in pursuing opportunities that met one or more of the innovation criteria established by economist and author Joseph Schumpeter:
+In research done with Goldman Sachs 10,000 Small Business Program participants, Green found that the small business owners were actively engaged in pursuing opportunities that met one or more of the innovation criteria established by economist and author Joseph Schumpeter:

 - new products

 Entrepreneurs have conceived many of our most beloved products, including beer, chocolate chip cookies, Monopoly, and personal computers.
 More recent innovations include a 3D printer for fabricating living cells, charitable crowdfunding, disinfectant light fixtures, artery stents, microfinance, non-toxic paints, and Structural Insulated Panels (SIPs).